-Table 2 shows that the Nike fish assemblages do not only consist of fish with different melanophoric patterns, but also different sizes.
+Generally, the caught Nike fish have a total length of 16.22-37.69 mm, do not have scales, the fins are not perfect, and the caudal fins tend to form truncates.
+One sample, i.e. N17, is the only sample whose caudal fins form a clear fork.
+Each group of melanophore patterns was caught in a range of different sizes as presented in Table 2.
+This table shows that the Nike fish assemblages do not only consist of fish with different melanophore patterns, but also different sizes.
 In a single Nike catch, the size of each group of melanophore patterns is very diverse and shows a certain tendency to group.
-The highest caught samples in the observation period were 501 N1, while the lowest caught samples were N4 and N17 (i.e. one sample for each).
+The highest caught samples in the observation period were 508 for N1, while the lowest caught samples were N4 and N17 (i.e. one sample for each).